Xevion/time-banner/README.md

 - Dynamic Formats
 - Caching Abilities
     - Relative caching for up to 59 seconds, purged on the minute
-    - Absolute caching for up to 50MB, purged on a LRU basis
+    - Absolute caching for up to 50MB, purged on an LRU basis
 - Flexible & Dynamic Browser API
     - Allow users to play with format in numerous ways to query API
     - Examples